ostis-apps/ostis-microclimate/README.md

 You need to have Arduino microcontroller (or another microcontroller), module to register parameters from real world and USB-wire.

-Dependencies for Arduino (if you will use sketch from `interface/arduino/serial.ino`):
+Dependencies for Arduino (if you use sketch from `interface/arduino/serial.ino`):
 - [TroykaDHT](https://github.com/amperka/TroykaDHT)

 See [Installing Additional Arduino Libraries](https://www.arduino.cc/en/guide/libraries)